Day Six on The Mother Road US Route 66

 The Mother Road continues down the valley

-located at 2700 feet above sea level.
+located on Route 66 at 2700 feet above sea level.
 I stopped to get a pic of the welcome sign

 but otherwise did not stop in town.
 There were just asses hanging around, anyway.